Customer Marketing Meets Events: 5 Types of Events to Engage and Delight Your Customers

 With a well-planned product launch event, you can give your current user base an exclusive look at your latest and greatest features.
 It’s also a great opportunity to teach them how the new feature works in tandem with their existing favorites to help make life easier.

 Spend some time at the beginning of your event illustrating the problem your new product solves.
 Why did you develop it?
 Why now?
-Why were other solutions on the market not solving that problem well?
 This will help your customers identify their own use cases and build more excitement to start using your latest offering.

-📈 KPIs to watch: Product adoption, pipeline + revenue (renewals and expansions)
+📈 KPIs to watch: Adoption, pipeline, revenue (renewals and expansions)

 It doesn’t get much more hands-on than field marketing.
 Field events are a crucial way to deepen your customer relationships and create brand advocates.